enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 All core objectives outlined in the original project scope were successfully implemented, resulting in a fully functional, integrated system that meets both technical and usability requirements.
 The final solution addresses each aspect of the specified tasks with a strong emphasis on automation, modularity, and future scalability.

 ## Unachieved goals
-While all original requirements specified by the supervisor were fulfilled, the team decided early in the conceptual phase to revise and extend the project scope by adding technically detailed, optional features based on internal priorities and architectural considerations.
+While all original requirements specified by the supervisor were fulfilled, the team decided early in the conceptual phase to revise and extend the project scope.
+This extension involved adding technically detailed, optional features (as outlined in Appendix: [Project Requirements](#chap:requirements)) based on internal priorities and architectural considerations.
 These additions aimed to increase the system’s versatility and real-world applicability but were not critical for fulfilling the baseline project goals.

 Among these optional goals, the following were not implemented due to time constraints: